 Restoration Photo Journal

-So after establishing a service charge budget, we commissioned a Building Condition Report to show the condition of the building and to see exactly what we were up against.
+The first thing we did in relation to the building was to commission a Building Condition Report/10 Year Maintenance plan to not only show the condition of the building and to see exactly what we were up against but to start planning the order of the works.

 It’s executive summary stated the following, starting with the roof: